andy897221/BMC_PPI_L3N/README.md

-# ExactL3 Link Prediction for PPI Networks
+# NormalizedL3 Link Prediction for PPI Networks
-ExactL3 (L3E) is a better network modeling approach for link prediction in protein-protein interaction networks.
+NormalizedL3 (L3N) is a better network modeling approach for link prediction in protein-protein interaction networks.

-The journal publication of L3E is currently under review.
+The journal publication of L3N is currently under major revision.

-Preliminary version of L3E is published at IEEE-BIBE 2020, awarded with the Best Bioinformatics Paper Award, link: https://doi.org/10.1109/BIBE50027.2020.00017
+Preliminary version of L3N (named L3E) is published at IEEE-BIBE 2020, awarded with the Best Bioinformatics Paper Award, link: https://doi.org/10.1109/BIBE50027.2020.00017

-This repo includes the proposed algorithms, jupyter notebooks that code all the experiments for data & figure generations, and a command-line script to run L3 and L3E link predictors for PPI networks.
+This repo includes the proposed algorithms, jupyter notebooks that code all the experiments for data & figure generations, and a command-line script to run L3 and L3N link predictors for PPI networks.

 # Requirement
-Language: ```python``` (suggested version 3.6 or above).
+Language: ```python``` (version 3.6 or above).

 Python libraries requirement: ```numpy```, ```pandas```